Luis Armando Roche: Career

-Venezuela - National Cinematheque - Short and Medium Length Films

-Arriving at the capital of Venezuela he worked in ARS, an advertising agency.
+Arriving at the capital of Venezuela, he worked at ARS, an advertising agency.
 Roche was assistant to the writer Alejo Carpentier, and of Bob Ferber, head of public relations.
-At that time, the renowned Venezuelan filmmaker Margot Benacerraf gave to him the opportunity to be Director of the Audiovisual Department, Film, Theatre and Television at the National Institute of Culture (INCIBA).
+At that time, the renowned Venezuelan filmmaker Margot Benacerraf gave him the opportunity to be Director of the Audiovisual Department, Film, Theatre and Television at the National Institute of Culture (INCIBA).
 During those years, Roche was one of the founding members of the National Cinematheque: Fundación Cinemateca Nacional de Venezuela.
-Also wrote and directed for the INCIBA, scripts and short films: The feast of the Virgen de la Candelaria (1966) (La fiesta de la Virgen de La Candelaria) and The Devils of San Miguel (1966) (Los demonios de San Miguel).
+He also wrote and directed, for the INCIBA, scripts and short films: The feast of the Virgen de la Candelaria (1966) (La fiesta de la Virgen de La Candelaria) and The Devils of San Miguel (1966) (Los demonios de San Miguel).

 A year later, he co-wrote and directed with Jean-Jacques Bichier, the short film Víctor Millán (1967).
-In Paris, wrote and directed a medium-length titled Carlos Cruz Diez, 1923-1977.
-On The Road To color (1971) (Carlos Cruz Diez, 1923-1977.
-En el camino del color), this work was followed by Ignacio "Indio" Figueredo (1972), a short film about the great Venezuelan harpist; the same year made Merida is Not A Town (1972), (Mérida no es un pueblo), an experimental short film.
+In Paris, he wrote and directed a medium-length work titled Carlos Cruz Diez, 1923–1977.
+On the Road to Color (1971) (Carlos Cruz Diez, 1923–1977.
+En el camino del color), this work was followed by Ignacio "Indio" Figueredo (1972), a short film about the great Venezuelan harpist; the same year made Mérida is Not A Town (1972), (Mérida no es un pueblo), an experimental short film.
 Also he wrote and directed the medium-length Like Islands in Time (1975) (Como islas en el tiempo), about the Charles Brewer-Carias expedition to the tepuis Sarisariñama and Jaua, located in Amazonas (Venezuela).
-Also produced, wrote and directed Virtuosos (1999), about Venezuelan folk musicians of the 20th century.
+He produced, wrote, and directed Virtuosos (1999), about Venezuelan folk musicians of the 20th century.
 As well, he wrote with Diana Abreu Bach In Zaraza (2000), a short musical about an imaginary trip to Venezuela of Johann Sebastian Bach.
-At the same time, Roche worked as assistant director on many foreign films that were shot in Venezuela and Colombia: The Epic of Bolivar directed by Alessandro Blasetti; Popsy Pop - or La Belle et le Truand directed by Jean Herman and The Adventurers of Lewis Gilbert and Murphy's War made by Peter Yates.
+At the same time, Roche worked as assistant director on many foreign films that were shot in Venezuela and Colombia, including: